octarisk/octarisk/README.md

 IRRer-Zins (IRRer-Zins@t-online.de)
 ## Installation

+Up to Octarisk v0.6.0:
-You need Octave in Version 4.4.1 with installed financial, io and statistics package.
+You need Octave in Version 4.4.1 with installed financial, io, struct, parallel and statistics packages.
+From Octarisk v0.7.0 or higher:
+You need Octave in Version 5.2.0 or 6.1.0 with installed financial, io, struct, parallel and statistics packages.

-Moreover, an efficient linear algebra package is strongly recommended (e.g. OpenBLAS / LaPACK)
+Moreover, an efficient linear algebra package is strongly recommended (e.g. OpenBLAS / LaPACK).

 Just follow these steps:
 - install Octave either from your distro repository (`sudo apt-get install octave` or `yum install octave-forge`) or directly from the binaries
-- install Financial, IO and Statistics package.
+- install Financial, IO, Struct, Parallel and Statistics package.
 Therefore type at the Octave command line (installation may take some minutes to complete):

 ```
 pkg install -forge financial
 pkg install -forge io
+pkg install -forge struct
+pkg install -forge parallel
 pkg install -forge statistics
 ```